Ed Gillespie (environmentalist): Publications and public speaking

 Gillespie co-presents The Great Humbling podcast with Dark Mountain co-founder Dougald Hine.

 Gillespie also co-presents Jon Richardson and the Futurenauts - How to survive the Apocalypse with his fellow futurist Mark Stevenson and 'Britain's 3rd most loved comedian' Jon Richardson.

 Gillespie is a regular contributor to The Guardian, which began back in 2007 with his Slow Traveller blog.
 This developed into commentary on topics around sustainable business, climate change and environmental communications.
 He still writes on sustainable travel for Conde Nast Traveller.

 In June 2014, Wild Things Publishing published Ed's first book, Only Planet.
 The book is based on his 2007/8 trip and the Independent described it as allowing "the world's flaws and beauty to seep into your soul".

 Gillespie is regularly invited to lecture around the world to audiences, including the UN, national governments, multinational corporations and citizen organizations.
 He has given two TEDx talks, the first in 2010 about the importance of embedding sustainability into business strategy in a talk titled 'Sustainability, the reinvention of progress' and the second in Hackney in 2015 on the future of food in 'We literally are what we eat'.

-Gillespie is interested in the power of creative writing to inspire change, writes poetry and publishes other articles on his Medium page.